Joint Optimization of Speaker and Spoof Detectors for Spoofing-Robust Automatic Speaker Verification: Conclusion

 \section{Conclusion}

-In this work, we addressed \textbf{spoofing-robust automatic speaker verification (SASV)} task under a unified, modular framework.
-Our proposed system integrates learnable weighted cosine scoring for ASV with an MLP-based CM backend, jointly optimized with a combination of task-specific and cost-sensitive losses.
-Our extensive experiments demonstrate that the proposed unified SASV system consistently outperforms conventional score fusion across min a-DCF, actual a-DCF, and EER metrics.
+In this work, we addressed the \textbf{spoofing-robust automatic speaker verification} (SASV) task within a unified, modular framework.
+Our proposed system integrates learnable weighted cosine scoring for ASV with an MLP-based CM backend, jointly optimized using task-specific and cost-sensitive losses.
+Extensive experiments show that the unified SASV system achieves consistent improvements over conventional score fusion under the specified decision costs and priors across min a-DCF, actual a-DCF, and EER metrics.

-Our analysis revealed several key insights.
-First, as expected, self-supervised embeddings enhance system robustness: ReDimNet provides stronger speaker representations for ASV, while SSL-AASIST improves spoof–bonafide discrimination compared to vanilla AASIST.
-Second, the joint use of cross-entropy and a-DCF losses outperformed other considered loss combinations.
-Third, introducing \textbf{weighted cosine scoring on the ASV side} proved particularly beneficial, as it better aligns with the verification task viewed as a detection problem, thereby enhancing discriminability compared to a purely trainable projection head.
-Finally, the proposed system demonstrated resilience against diverse spoofing attacks, including adversarial scenarios, where it maintained a clear advantage over conventional score fusion.
+Our analysis reveals several key findings.
+First, as expected, self-supervised embeddings improve robustness: ReDimNet provides stronger speaker representations for ASV, while SSL-AASIST enhances spoof–bonafide discrimination compared to vanilla AASIST.
+Second, the joint use of cross-entropy and a-DCF losses outperforms other evaluated loss combinations.
+Third, \textbf{weighted cosine scoring for the ASV branch} proves particularly effective, better aligning with the verification task viewed as a detection problem and improving discriminability over a purely trainable projection head.
+Finally, the proposed system shows robustness against diverse spoofing attacks, including adversarial scenarios, consistently outperforming conventional score fusion.

-Overall, the results establish the effectiveness of jointly optimized, embedding-based unified SASV systems and point toward future work on adaptive cost-weighting, more robust training strategies, and cross-dataset generalization to further advance SASV performance.
+A limitation of the proposed approach is that a-DCF optimization requires predefined class priors and detection costs, typically selected heuristically for a single operating point.
+Our experiments show that changing these settings between training and evaluation may introduce inconsistencies, where the minimum a-DCF occurs near, but not always exactly at, the intended operating point.
+Nevertheless, the results highlight the effectiveness of jointly optimized, embedding-based unified SASV architectures and the benefits of cost-aware objectives.
+Future work will explore optimizing performance across a \emph{range} of operating points, adaptive cost weighting, and improved cross-dataset generalization to enhance the practical deployment of spoofing-robust speaker verification systems.